 Inazo Nitobe, Quaker Samurai

-One of the most revered leaders of modern Japan was a Quaker, married to a Philadelphia Quaker.
-His father was advisor to the Emperor, his family were famous warriors.
+One of the most revered leaders of modern Japan was a converted Samurai, married to a Philadelphia Quaker.
+His father was an advisor to the Emperor, a family of famous warriors.

 Germantown and the French and Indian War

 In 1750, the frontier was not very far from Germantown, and the pacifist Germans were as conflicted as English Quakers about Scotch-Irish behavior, Indian warfare techniques, and Benjamin Franklin

 It is Puccini's genius to take this story of two nasty Americans destroying an honorable Japanese girl, and using the same story with the same words, make it into a romantic woman destroyed by a hopeless, helpless love affair. /br>